This section provides configuration options that affect the SQL Editor functionality in MySQL Workbench.

 starting with ".").

-Show Management Tools and Schema Tree in a single tab: This affects the Object Browser in the left sidebar, and this option can also be toggled from the sidebar.
+Combine Management Tools and Schema Tree tab: This affects the Object Browser in the left sidebar, and this option can also be toggled from the sidebar.
 The management tools and schema tree can be viewable as separate tabs, or as a single long list.

 Enable Code Completion in Editors: The SQL Editor offers Auto-complete functionality by either pressing the keyboard shortcut (Modifier + Space), or it will start automatically if the Automatically Start Code Completion preference is enabled.